Standard Purchases - $10,000 to $99,999

 2. Submit the Sole Source Justification Form for the vendor.
 You can do this step in advance or submit the form before you send the Requisition to the Procurement Office.

-3. Fill out a Requisition Form and indicate that you are suggesting a Sole Source procurement.
+3. Fill out a submission in the Requisition Dashboard and indicate that you are suggesting a Sole Source procurement.
 If the Procurement Office already approved the vendor to be a Sole Source, provide the approval date.

-5. The Procurement Office will review the submission.
-You will receive approval in 1-2 business days.
+4. The Procurement Office will review the submission.
+If complete, you will receive approval in 3 business days.
 If you submit a new Sole Source Justification form with the requisition, both will be reviewed at the same time.

-Effective December 1, 2023: Departments are no longer required to issue purchase orders to vendors.
+Effective June 1, 2026: Departments are now required to issue purchase orders to vendors for purchases $5,000 and up.

 Computer Purchases